 Traditional Style Longboards

 Your traditional style of longboard or “log” is usually made in PU with heavier weight fibreglass and more traditional rails and bottom contours.

 There are a variety of fin choices depending on the style of log or how you want your board to act.
-In our article The Surfboard Fin Guide
+In our Longboard Fin Guide

 , we covered the basics of fins for longboards from the Flex Fin to the D-fin.
 One end of the fin spectrum allowing for more progressive “traditional” surfing, the other end geared more towards a classic log nose riding trim.

 If you are looking for a classic style log, be sure to check out the Step Deck by Thomas Surfboards.

 These traditional style of boards work best being heavier as that weight carries it’s own momentum through flat sections, as well as gives you a little more stability when surfing the board from the nose.

 Usually consisting of full rails, and a rolled belly like bottom with Vee out the tail.
 This gives you stability and makes it a little easier to transition from rail to rail.
 Perfect for when you want to walk around the board a little.
 Some of these boards even incorporate some concave up in the nose area which helps create lift and add control when surfing from the nose.